samuel-hunter/tagmage/README.md

 ### Quickstart

-We'll be working with `tagmage` to save and manage images, and `tad` to list them.
+We'll be working with `tagmage` to save and manage files, and `tad` to list them.

 We have several images in `~` named `a.png`, `b.png`, ..., `g.png`.
 Let's add